 The Standing Restraining Order remains effective until the temporary hearing, if any, or if a temporary hearing is not requested by either party, until the final hearing.
 Should a temporary hearing be requested by either party, then the court shall determine whether the Standing Temporary Order shall remain in effect until the final hearing and absent a ruling of the court to the contrary, the Standing Restraining Order shall remain effective until the final hearing.

 All child support orders shall be payable to the Texas Child Support Disbursement Unit.
 Child support order requires a wage withholding order (see T.F.C. §154.001).
+Please file the Child Support Information Sheet with Decrees before prove-up.

 When supervised visitation may be in the best interest of the children, it is preferable that the parties suggest an acceptable supervisor.
 If none can be found then visitations through Safe Harbor in Bryan, Texas will be ordered.
 If you are requesting that a parent’s possession be supervised, please be prepared with the cost and availability of the proposed supervisor.